 - About 25 percent of all reported injury claims per fiscal year

-The indirect costs mount from there: supervisors and foremen need to investigate the cause of the accident.
-Damaged machinery, tools and other property may need to be repaired or a spill cleaned up.
-You may need to train a new employee to replace the injured one or make arrangements for the work to be done by someone else.
-And there may be legal fees, plus management time spent dealing with regulators and attorneys.
+The indirect costs mount from there: supervisors and team leaders need to investigate the cause of the accident; damaged machinery, tools, and other property may need to be repaired or a spill cleaned up; you may need to train a new employee to replace the injured one or make arrangements for the work to be done by someone else; there may be legal fees, plus management time spent dealing with regulators and attorneys.
+Further, there is the health of the employee to consider—the greatest cost of all.

 How costly is all of this?
 According to the 2017 Liberty Mutual Insurance Workplace Safety Index, workplace injuries and accidents that caused employees to miss six or more days of work cost U.S. employers $59.9 billion in 2014, the most recent year for which statistically valid injury data are available from the U.S. Bureau of Labor Statistics (BLS) and the National Academy of Social Insurance.